RoskiDeluge/portfolio/pages/posts/focus_framework.md

 ---
-title: FOCUS
+title: The FOCUS Framework
 date: 2020/5/26
 description: Product market fit means satisfying a market that satisfies you.
 tag: marketing
 author: Roberto
 ---

-# The FOCUS framework
+# FOCUS

 The two fundamental principles of the lean method are: